 The importance of having a standard of care in place can be best understood by highlighting what happens when a standard is not in place, as we’ve seen in Lipedema prior to today.
 Clinical practice guidelines are compiled by the National Guideline Clearinghouse, which provides medical providers the ability to stay up-to-date on what the standard of care is in areas of treatment.
 When Lipedema is not included in these national guidelines, there are no resources for physicians to refer to.

-WIthout guidelines to the disease, symptom checklists, or treatment plans, medical providers are unlikely to understand the disease or recognize it when they see it in their patients.
-Most women with Lipedema who discover the disease on their own and bring it to their doctor to discuss a report being dismissed by their providers, who are unaware of the disease and have no medical expert guides as resources to refer to.
+Without guidelines to the disease, symptom checklists, or treatment plans, medical providers are unlikely to understand the disease or recognize it when they see it in their patients.
+Most women with Lipedema discover the disease on their own and bring it to their doctor to discuss a report being dismissed by their providers, who are unaware of the disease and have no medical expert guides as resources to refer to.
 This publication is a very important and exciting step to ending this cycle.

 A Background on Lipedema